Home > Travel information > Inflight services > Inflight power > Inflight Wi-Fi > Wi-Fi frequently asked questions

 - Can I download the United mobile app while onboard?

 No, you will need to download the United app prior to boarding the flight.
-It is available from the App Store (Apple), Google Play (Android), the Windows Store (Windows) and BlackBerry World (BlackBerry).
+It is available from the App Store (Apple), Google Play (Android), the Windows Store (Windows), BlackBerry World (BlackBerry) and Amazon Appstore (Kindle).

 - Can I use my cell phone or Voice over Internet Protocol (VoIP) service for voice communications or videoconferencing while inflight?